kelvin-muchiri/django-starter-pack/README.md

 Run the script with the new project name as an argument, like so: `./rename_project.sh my_new_project`.

-This will replace all occurrences of "backend" with the new project name in the specified files and rename the `backend` directory to the new project name.

 ### Development

 #### Setting up the development environment